theforeman/foreman_maintain/README.md

 ## Implementation

-`foreman_maintain` maps the CLI commands into definitions.
+The `foreman_maintain` maps the CLI commands into definitions.
 This allows to keep the set of the commands the user needs to know immutable from version-specific changes.
 The mapping between the CLI commands and definitions is made by defining various metadata.